The Memo That Helped Kill a Half Million People in Syria

 Special to Consortium News

 A memo sent to Hillary Clinton that WikiLeaks made public in 2016 has not gotten the attention it deserves.
 Now is the time.
-After President Donald Trump tweeted that he was pulling American troops out of Syria, Clinton joined his vociferous chorus of critics who want more war in Syria.
+After President Donald Trump tweeted that he was pulling American troops out of Syria, Clinton joined his vociferous critics who want more war in Syria.

 “Actions have consequences, and whether we’re in Syria or not, the people who want to harm us are there & at war,” Clinton tweeted in response to Trump.
 “Isolationism is weakness.
 Empowering ISIS is dangerous.
 Playing into Russia & Iran’s hands is foolish.
 This President is putting our national security at grave risk.”